Margarita Robles de Mendoza: Biography

 Margarita Robles Díaz was born on 28 September 1896 in Mexico City, Mexico to Pedro Robles and Elisa Díaz.
 During the Mexican Revolution, Robles, like many young women, distributed propaganda.
 She attended her father's alma mater, the Methodist Normal College of Puebla, and earned her teaching certificate.
 Then in 1921 she graduated from Pomona College in Claremont, California with a degree as an educational psychologist, and began teaching in California.
 As early as 1922 when she published a pamphlet entitled “The Political Rights of the Mexican Women”, Robles was involved in the fight for suffrage.
 She married the lawyer Salvador Mendoza and in 1924 gave birth to a son, Guillermo Mendoza.
 From the time of her marriage, she adopted her husband's name.

 In the late 1920s, Robles lived in New York working for the Mexican Secretary of Education and petitioned the president Emilio Portes Gil for remuneration of her war service, without success.
 In 1928, she was sent to the southwestern US and worked the states between Texas and California promoting schools for Mexicans.
 In 1930, she was selected as Mexico's representative to the Inter-American Commission of Women (CIM).
 By the early 1930s, she was back in New York and writing articles for newspapers and magazines.
 She published three books: La evolución de la mujer en México (1931), a compilation of her lectures; Ciudadanía de la mujer mexicana (1932), a treatise on Mexican women's citizenship; and that same year Silabario de la ciudadanía de la mujer mexicana, a syllabary of citizenship rights of Mexican women.
 She was one of the most outspoken Mexican feminists during this period and used her family's societal position to exchange correspondence with government officials.
 In March 1932 she wrote a letter to Jefe Máximo Plutarco Elías Calles “The Meaning of the Women’s Vote in Mexico” arguing in favor of civic equality.
-In 1933 she attended the Pan-American Conference in Montevideo and questioned why marriage subordinated women to men, even registering her hotel room for she and her husband in her name, and in 1935 she complained to President Lázaro Cárdenas that labor protections for women included language about motherhood forcing them into inferior roles.
+In 1933 she attended the Pan-American Conference in Montevideo and questioned why marriage subordinated women to men, even registering the hotel room for her and her husband in her name, and in 1935 she complained to President Lázaro Cárdenas that labor protections for women included language about motherhood forcing them into inferior roles.